Portadown F.C.: 2016–17 season

 Before the start of 2016–17 season, the club was fined £10,000 which was halved on appeal to £5,000 and received a one-year ban on signing professional contracts until June 2017 for not declaring extra payments made to striker Gary Twigg for performing coaching work over the summer.
 The club also received a 12-point deduction in the league for 2016–17 season for an administrative error made in relation to the contract of exiled midfielder Peter McMahon, who later left the club in July 2016.

 Despite starting the season with a major disadvantage, McGibbons side produced victories over Carrick Rangers and Ballinamallard United and were narrowly beaten by many of the teams higher up in the table.
 However, after a series of poor results in October 2016, Pat McGibbon resigned as manager.

 Both Arkins and long serving coach Trevor Williamson remained at the club with Arkins taking over as caretaker manager.
 Arkins took charge for the match against Coleraine at Shamrock Park, where they lost 1–0.

 Arkins won his first official match in charge as interim manager in a 2–1 win against Ballinamallard United with goals from Stephen Hughes and a penalty from Niall Henderson.
 It was followed up with a 3–1 win over Ards with goals from Robert Garrett, Stephen Hughes and Brendan Shannon scoring his first goal for the club from the penalty spot.
 However, it was later found that the club had fielded midfielder Robert Garrett, who was supposed to be serving a one-game ban with Ards officials informing the club that they believed that Garrett was suspended.Ards were subsequently awarded a 3–0 win with the Ports being fined £500.
-Arkins left the club following a 0–5 defeat to Linfield at an extremely foggy Shamrock Park.
+Arkins left the club following a 0–5 defeat to Linfield.
 On 5 December 2016, Portadown-born Niall Currie was appointed as manager after successfully agreeing his release from Ards with him and his loyal assistant Jay Willis joining the club.
-Upon his first match against Cliftonville at Solitude, they were defeated 1–0 with a goal from Levi Ives the decider.
+Upon his first match against Cliftonville at Solitude, they were defeated 1–0.
 Prior to the match, it was announced that longtime goalkeeper David Miskelly would be retiring immediately due to a shoulder injury sustained the previous season after serving 12 years and making over 400 appearances with the club.